A blueprint solution for Kosovo: What is at stake?

 The situation in Bosnia and Herzegovina remains volatile.
-The Serbian political representatives in Bosnia and Herzegovina has shown tendencies in the past to declare independence or reunite with the Serbia.
+The Serbian political representatives in Bosnia and Herzegovina have shown tendencies in the past to declare independence or reunite with Serbia.
 For instance, the Serb representative of the tripartite Presidency of Bosnia and Herzegovina Milorad Dodik has stated that he will demand a UN seat if Kosovo gets one.
-At the end of May, Dodik stated at a lecture given at the Faculty of Political Sciences in Belgrade that the Republika Srpska (the entity within Bosnia and Herzegovina) and the Serbia should join as one state in the future.
+At the end of May, Dodik stated at a lecture given at the Faculty of Political Sciences in Belgrade that the Republika Srpska (the entity within Bosnia and Herzegovina) and Serbia should join as one state in the future.

 In Kosovo, the exchange of territories would automatically open the debate for reunification with Albania.
 If not through a federal system, Kosovo would probably consider the confederate system.
 This would be an excellent offer to sell.
 The reunification could be argued on two bases: historical claims and socio-economic prosperity (more development, less barriers).
 Kosovo citizens would automatically feel more secure and represented being in NATO, the UN and other international bodies and without visa restrictions.

 However, this could be problematic for Albania, as the EU would put enormous pressure on them not to undertake such a choice.
-Angela Merkel said during a press conference in Berlin, “The territorial integrity of the states of the Western Balkans has been established and is inviolable… this has to be said again and again because again and again there are attempts to perhaps talk about borders and we can’t do that,” thus rejecting any idea of trading territories.[ The reason is simple: every time a Balkan country changed its borders, conflict or war ensued.
+Angela Merkel said during a press conference in Berlin, “The territorial integrity of the states of the Western Balkans has been established and is inviolable… this has to be said again and again because again and again there are attempts to perhaps talk about borders and we can’t do that,” thus rejecting any idea of trading territories.
+The reason is simple: every time a Balkan country changed its borders, conflict or war ensued.
 The EU wants to avoid the slightest risk of having an armed conflict in the most volatile region of Europe.

 The US stance remains unclear at the moment.
 Former US Ambassador to Kosovo Greg Delawie has neither denied nor accepted the possibility of border changes.
 This might be an effect of the Trump administration, which has adopted a relaxed attitude toward international relations.
 Under Trump, a deal between Kosovo and Serbia would probably be favoured over territorial integrity.
-For the first time, we are witnessing a shift in US foreign policy, from a clear “no” to the notion of border changes in Kosovo to a more open “let us consider this option”.
+For the first time, we are witnessing a shift in US foreign policy, from a clear “no” to the notion of border changes in Kosovo to a more open “let us consider this option.”
 Trump’s new national security adviser John Bolton stated during an interview, “If the two parties (Kosovo and Serbia) can work it out, we do not exclude territorial adjustments between Serbia and Kosovo.”
-He emphasized that the Kosovo-Serbia dispute is a very important issue in the region, the stability of which depends on it.
-During the statement he quoted former US secretary of state James Baker, saying “we cannot want peace more than the parties themselves.”
-If the parties involved agree on a common solution, the US will not oppose it.[
+He emphasised that the Kosovo-Serbia dispute is a very important issue in the region, the stability of which depends on it.
+During the statement he quoted former US secretary of state James Baker, saying “we cannot want peace more than the parties themselves.
+If the parties involved agree on a common solution, the US will not oppose it.”

 Easier said than done

-Changing national borders is an easy idea to mention, but it is hard and dangerous to implement.
-The partition or exchange of territories between Kosovo and Serbia would reestablish ethnic boundaries and increase the likelihood of local ethnic violence; it could possibly even repeat the ethnic violence of March 2004.
+Changing national borders is an easy idea to mention, but it is difficult and dangerous to implement.
+The partition or exchange of territories between Kosovo and Serbia would re-establish ethnic boundaries and increase the likelihood of local ethnic violence; it could possibly even repeat the ethnic violence of March 2004.
 In addition, border adjustments would impact the region as a whole.
 This arrangement could spark a wave of nationalism that would surely open the old, nationalist Pandora’s box of the Balkans and create incentives for other minorities in the Western Balkans to secede or reunite with their ethno-state.
 The creation of ethno-states would be an excellent opportunity for nationalists to advocate reunification and feed the collective imagination of romantic nationalism to their people.
-Only then might the West understand the virus they have unleashed by choosing a “pragmatic solution”.
+Only then might the West understand the virus they have unleashed by choosing a “pragmatic solution.”

 Visar Xhambazi is a research fellow at Prishtina Institute for Political Studies (PIPS).
 He holds an MA from Old Dominion University in International Studies specialising in US foreign policy.
-His latest publication is: The Incomplete Puzzle: How should Kosvo approach
+His latest publication is: The Incomplete Puzzle: How should Kosovo approach